mirunaish/gochat/README.md

 1. learn a new programming language.
 I chose Go because it has been increasing in popularity and it seemed somewhat different from other programming languages I know.
-2. deploy a dockerized application on AWS.
-Previously my only deployment experience was in Render, and AWS and Docker seem widely used.
+2. deploy an application on AWS / a similar cloud platform.
+Previously my only deployment experience was in Render.

 I built a simple chatroom application.
 Users can create an account and join the chatroom and communicate in real time with other users.
 Messages are not saved,